auldsy-ababua/grub-finder/README.md

 1. [Yelp API 2.0](https://www.yelp.com/developers/documentation/v2/overview)

 ### _SUMMARY_:<br>
-The function of the app is basic: input a zip code and a category of restaurant into the form and hit enter, then watch as the page populates with results, each featuring images, links, name, and star-rating to help guide you in your search.<br>
+The function of the app is basic: input a zip code and a category of restaurant into the form and hit enter, then watch as the page populates with results, each featuring images, links, name, and star-ratingfor each establishment to help guide you in your search.<br>

 This was my first experience utilizing Facebook's front-end framework React.
 I also wanted to use Yelp's API in order to better understand API implementation and also because I am a foodie who never knows where to eat.<br>